 - 2 are unknown

 Based on community response and the work of the Portrait of a Graduate Committee, district administrators have been given the challenge to turn the Portrait of a Graduate into a reality for every Oxford School District student.
 In terms of student learning, that means designing a curriculum and lessons that create educational experiences that lead to deeper learning for all students.
 As determined by the Portrait of a Graduate Committee, content standards are no longer the ultimate goal for Oxford School District students.
 Content standards are a vehicle teachers utilize to ultimately teach students how to be ethical, critical thinkers, resilient, personally responsible, culturally aware, effective communicators, and active citizens.
-The Oxford School District Curriculum and Instruction team is developing proficiency scales that leverage content standards to teach PoG skills.
+The Oxford School District Curriculum and Instruction team is developing proficiency scales that leverage content standards to teach Portrait-of-a-Graduate skills.
 In order for this shift in educational practice to take place, teachers need time to teach standards to depth not merely cover content.
 The block schedule will afford them that very opportunity.

 As each day passes it is almost inevitable that part if not all of an Oxford High School student’s education will be in a virtual format during the 2020-21 school year; however, the online learning system will be much more robust than it was in the spring of 2020.
 There will be well established expectations for parents, students, and teachers.
 Video conferencing will be utilized to teach real time instruction instead of just serving as a tool to assess the wellbeing of students.
 Assignments will have deadlines.
 Grades will be given based on accuracy not simply completion and effort.
 Students will be expected to check in daily will teachers for accountability and attendance.
 Balancing such expectations will be difficult for students with just 4 classes, but almost unmanageable with 6, 7, or 8 classes.
 The same could be said for teachers.
 Teaching 75 students under such conditions will be difficult due to the required amount of planning needed to develop and teach online.
 Teaching 150 students at one time in some cases with 3 and 4 preps would again almost be an unobtainable expectation.
 Transitioning to a 4x4 block schedule eases the stressors our students, teachers, and parents will have to face if online learning is a necessity for the 2020-21 school year.